Frequently Asked Questions

 If in doubt, it is recommended to call the vehicle manufacturer for anchorage point locations.

-The Department of Transport authorises Type 2 Fitting Stations to install after-market anchorage points, visit Type 2 Fitters for more information.
+The Department of Transport authorises Type 2 Fitting Stations to install after-market anchorage points, visit Type 2 Child Restraint Fitting Stations for more information.

-What if I am travelling in a Taxi?
+What if I am travelling in a Taxi with my child?

-Some taxis have restraints available but you will need to book them.
-Alternatively you can take your own restraint or hire one to take in the taxi.
+It is recommended to use a child car restraint whenever possible.
+Some taxis and on-demand passenger transport services have child car restraints available, however they will usually need to be booked in advance.
+Alternatively you can take your own child car restraint or hire one to take in the vehicle.

 Contact the Child Car Restraint Fitting Information Line